 Donerson reveals that powder cleansers are a big trend in Korea at the moment.
 “I love them!
 They are great to travel with or throw in your gym bag, as you don’t have to worry about it spilling everywhere or any liquid restrictions at the airport.”

-For a UK take on this trend, try Bare Minerals Skinsorials.
+For a different take on this trend, try Bare Minerals Skinsorials.
 Mix.
 Exfoliate.
-Smooth. (£18).
+Smooth. ($18).

 “[Mul-gwang] is all about hydration!
-Using mists, sheet masks and layering your moisturiser will help you achieve that radiant, dewy, glow,” Cho says.
+Using mists, sheet masks, and layering your moisturizer will help you achieve that radiant, dewy, glow,” Cho says.
 “There are also several eye creams and primers out there infused with pearl extracts that will diffuse imperfections and catch the light to get your skin looking luminous which definitely helps.”

 Morgan Stewart, a Korean-American and founder of the website and vlog The Beauty Breakdown, says, “If you have dry skin, try mixing a face oil or serum in with your foundation.”

 “I know it’s intimidating and can seem a bit pricey, but it’s worth the investment in both time and money!
 Layering is the biggest game-changer in my opinion,” says Stewart.
-“Most people just stick to a face wash and moisturiser.
-However, never overlook the importance of steps like exfoliating, toning, essence and sleeping packs!”
+“Most people just stick to a face wash and moisturizer.
+However, never overlook the importance of steps like exfoliating, toning, essence, and sleeping packs!”

 Not sure how to layer?
 Watch Stewart’s daily skincare routine below:

-“The Korean dewy skin look is one of my favourite Korean trends,” Donerson says.
+“The Korean dewy skin look is one of my favorite Korean trends,” Donerson says.
 “Dewy skin is youthful and more realistic.”